Belgium: Geography

 Belgium shares borders with France (620 km), Germany (162/167 km), Luxembourg (148 km), and the Netherlands (450 km).
 Its total surface, including water area, is 30689 km2.
 Before 2018, its total area was believed to be 30528 km2.
 However, when the country's statistics were measured in 2018, a new calculation method was used.
 Unlike previous calculations, this one included the area from the coast to the low-water line, revealing the country to be 160 km2 larger in surface area than previously thought.
-Its land area alone is 30,494 square kilometers.
+Its land area alone is 30494 km2.
 It lies between latitudes 49°30' and 51°30' N, and longitudes 2°33' and 6°24' E.

 Belgium has three main geographical regions; the coastal plain in the northwest and the central plateau both belong to the Anglo-Belgian Basin, and the Ardennes uplands in the southeast to the Hercynian orogenic belt.
 The Paris Basin reaches a small fourth area at Belgium's southernmost tip, Belgian Lorraine.

 The coastal plain consists mainly of sand dunes and polders.
 Further inland lies a smooth, slowly rising landscape irrigated by numerous waterways, with fertile valleys and the northeastern sandy plain of the Campine (Kempen).
 The thickly forested hills and plateaus of the Ardennes are more rugged and rocky with caves and small gorges.
 Extending westward into France, this area is eastwardly connected to the Eifel in Germany by the High Fens plateau, on which the Signal de Botrange forms the country's highest point at 694 m.

 The climate is maritime temperate with significant precipitation in all seasons (Köppen climate classification: Cfb), like most of northwest Europe.
 The average temperature is lowest in January at 3 °C and highest in July at 18 °C. The average precipitation per month varies between 54 mm for February and April, to 78 mm for July.
 Averages for the years 2000 to 2006 show daily temperature minimums of 7 °C and maximums of 14 °C and monthly rainfall of 74 mm; these are about 1 °C and nearly 10 millimeters above last century's normal values, respectively.